How to Buy

 - See the Install and Activate topic for step by step installation and activation instructions with clear illustrations.

 - All Release 9 licenses are 64-bit.
-The serial number for your license will authorize both 64-bit and 32-bit installations.
+The serial number for your license will authorize both current 64-bit and legacy 32-bit installations.

-- All portable installations, both Edge and Base, include both 64-bit executables and 32-bit executables.
-The same portable installation can be used in either 64-bit or 32-bit Windows.
+- All new portable installations, both Edge and Base, provide 64-bit executables.

 - Release 9 requires Microsoft .NET and Microsoft Visual C++ Redistributable.
 If these are not already on your system, see below for links to Microsoft downloads.